Setup

 💡 Whenever a you have a missing declaration error, you can use

-to help you fix it.Place the cursor on the missing type name and press
+rust-analyzerto help you fix it.Place the cursor on the missing type name and press

-on the keyboard.
-In the context menu, selectImport <Type>
+Ctrl+.on the keyboard.
+In the context menu, selectImport <Type>orQualify <Type>."Import" will add the required

-declaration, while "Qualify" will prefix the module path in-place.
+usedeclaration, while "Qualify" will prefix the module path in-place.

-Finally, add the following line to the body of the loop
+Finally, add the following line to the body of the loop to toggle the LED every cycle:

 #![allow(unused)] fn main() { led.toggle(); }